 United States: In gubernatorial ("open primary") elections in Louisiana, John Bel Edwards (Democrat) wins 39.9% of the vote, David Vitter (Republican) 23%, Scott Angelle (Republican) 19.3%, and Jay Dardenne (Republican) 15%.
 Edwards and Vitter will face each other in a November 21 runoff.

 Argentina: In presidential elections, Daniel Scioli (Frente para la Victoria [FpV]) wins 36.9% of the vote, Mauricio Macri (Cambiemos) 34.3%, and Sergio Massa (Unidos por una Nueva Alternativa [UNA]) 21.3%.
 Turnout is 80.9%.
 A runoff is to be held on November 22.
+As a result of elections to 130 of 257 seats in the Chamber of Deputies and 24 of 72 in the Senate, the FpV and its allies will hold 117 seats in the Chamber and 42 in the Senate, and Cambiemos 68 and 20.
 Results of gubernatorial elections: